J4X-98/Writeups/Websites/DamnVulnerableDeFi/02_NaiveReceiver/writeup.md

 }
 ```

-you also get the code for the Reveiver:
+you also get the code for the Receiver:

 ```solidity
 // SPDX-License-Identifier: MIT